 An exploration of the interdisciplinary field of disability studies, including the problem of defining disability, the history of attitudes toward and treatment of persons with disabilities and the complex social and philosophical questions surrounding justice for persons with disabilities and their place within American society.
 Special attention to the perspective of persons with disabilities to issues of race, class, gender and sexuality, and to the differences in impairment.
 A formal internship is required and is graded as part of the course.
 (Oral Presentations.)
 (Proseminar.)
 Not open to first-year students.
 Maximum enrollment, 16.

 The research and scholarship of curricular decision-making is studied to better understand the form and substance of the American public school.
 Federal and state regulations, standards, and testing processes will be considered when looking at innovative and sometimes controversial curricular plans and models.
 Case studies, curriculum development activities, and oral reports are used.
 (Oral Presentations.)
 (Proseminar.)
 Prerequisite, 200 or 205 or permission of instructor.
-Next offered spring, 2015.
+Next offered fall, 2016.
 Maximum enrollment, 16.
-Mason.

 Examines interface phenomena between pragmatics and language acquisition.
 Students will learn theoretical issues of semantics/pragmatics and the theory of the first language acquisition.
 Target languages to examine various phenomena are Chinese, Japanese, Korean and English.
 (Quantitative and Symbolic Reasoning.)
 (Same as Anthropology 219 and East Asian Languages and Literatures 219/319.)
 Kamiya.